-The Big Woods, Red River & Lombard Railroad (BWRR&L) is a former narrow gauge railroad in Powell and Menifee counties in Kentucky, constructed circa 1910 to access the virgin forests of the Red River valley.
+The Big Woods, Red River & Lombard Railroad (BWRR&L) is a former narrow gauge railroad in Powell and Menifee counties in Kentucky.
+It was constructed circa 1910 to access the virgin forests of the Red River valley.

-A 25-ton and a 35-ton Climax locomotive was used to haul logs from the Red River valley through the tunnel to a saw mill 15 miles west in Clay City.
+A 25-ton and a 35-ton Climax locomotive were used to haul logs from the Red River valley through the tunnel to a sawmill 15 miles west in Clay City.
 2 The first load of logs, however, became jammed in the tunnel and had to be dynamited loose.
 The Nada Tunnel was then enlarged to accommodate larger loads.

 North of the tunnel, the BWRR&L descended into the Red River valley and proceeded east to Big Woods in Menifee County.
-1 An extension was once proposed, as the land was said to be underlaid with coal, along with about 232,000 additional acres of timber, but no work was ever started.
+1 An extension was once proposed to land underlaid with coal, along with about 232,000 additional acres of timber, but no work ever started.
 3